The way to the billion

 The snake gets longer and longer, while still the normal gondolas usually float empty.
 Finally, everyone climbs the glass-bottomed nacelle and huddles while driving at the window.
 In fact, nobody looks through the glass floor.

 In this act, behavioral researchers and psychologists would have their bright joy, but it shows three things in a plastic manner: more attractive, which is rare and thus difficult to achieve.
 The attractiveness here is by no means dependent on the actual benefit and is not rationally comprehensible, as the behavior in the gondola shows.
 And: The more fans, the more attractive.

 Whoever wants to apply something is rare

-This can also be used for the career: who for his Company To stay attractive, it is a good idea to make yourself scarce and to show, for example, that he has other options to increase his own "market value".
+This can also be used for the career: who for his Company Wishing to remain attractive is a good idea to make yourself scarce and show, for example, that he has other options to increase his own "market value".

 For the industrious little lady, who says yes to all, is useful, but for the boss also quickly normality.
 On the other hand, it is often the case who is particularly attractive.